Apple Reportedly Planning To Release Budget iPhone Without Face ID For Chinese Market

 — PCMag (@PCMag) July 2, 2019

-As explained by MacRumors, Apple has long since moved on from Touch ID fingerprint recognition, as its current lineup of handsets — the iPhone XS, iPhone XS Max, and iPhone XR — features Face ID technology, as facilitated by the TrueDepth camera found on the screen’s top notch.
-Originally, Apple’s 2017 flagship device, the iPhone X, was believed to feature Touch ID under the display ahead of its release, but the publication added that the Cupertino, California, tech giant opted instead for facial recognition after achieving “early line of sight” with the new technology.
+As explained by MacRumors, Apple has long since moved on from Touch ID fingerprint recognition, as its current lineup of handsets — which includes the iPhone XS, iPhone XS Max and iPhone XR — features Face ID technology, as facilitated by the TrueDepth camera.
+Originally, Apple’s 2017 flagship device, the iPhone X, was believed to feature Touch ID under the display ahead of its release, but the publication added that the California tech giant opted instead for facial recognition after achieving “early line of sight” with the new technology.

-Should Apple release an inexpensive iPhone with an under-display fingerprint sensor as rumored, this won’t be the first time the company would be releasing an exclusive device for Chinese consumers, as Apple had previously launched a China-exclusive dual-SIM iPhone variant.
+Should Apple release an inexpensive iPhone with an under-display fingerprint sensor as rumored, it would not be the first time the company would be releasing an exclusive device for Chinese consumers, as Apple had previously launched a China-exclusive dual-SIM iPhone variant.
 However, AppleInsider cautioned that Global Times has a “poor track record” when it comes to reporting on Apple’s rumored plans, adding that the more reliable likes of TF International Securities analyst Ming-Chi Kuo have yet to corroborate the publication’s report.